ariapeng/Machine-Learning-Based-Sentiment-Analysis-of-Tweets-in-Python/README.md

 The JupyterNotebook file `python.ipynb` is a well-described file, so just follow the steps.

 **NOTE:** I zipped the `tweets_ps2.jsonl` to make it small enough for upload, otherwise Github won't let me do it.
-So you need to unzip it for further use.
+So you need to unzip it first.
-Also, put all files in one folder for file readability.
+Also, gather all files in the same folder for file reading.

 Thank you.